 - Jump in puddles

 - Eat breakfast for dinner.
-These egg muffins with a hash brown crust are a family favorite!
+These egg muffins or mini pancakes are always great!

 - Make s’mores or s’mores bars if you don’t have access to a fire.
 Don’t forget the graham crackers!